Petr Nedvěd: Playing career

-The 2006–07 season again started poorly for Nedvěd, and he was placed on waivers on October 18 following a 9–1 loss to the Buffalo Sabres, and was assigned to the American Hockey League (AHL) for the first time in his career.
-After bouncing between the NHL and AHL for the next two months, Nedvěd was claimed on re-entry waivers by the Edmonton Oilers, who hoped he could provide the same sort of spark he did when acquired in 2004.
-However, he continued to struggle in Edmonton and finished the season with just two goals and 12 points in 40 games between Edmonton and Philadelphia.
+At the start of the 2006–07 season, Nedvěd was placed on waivers on October 18 following a 9–1 loss to the Buffalo Sabres, and was assigned to the American Hockey League (AHL) for the first time in his career.
+After bouncing between the NHL and AHL for the next two months, Nedvěd was claimed on re-entry waivers by the Edmonton Oilers.
+In Edmonton he finished the season with just two goals and 12 points in 40 games between Edmonton and Philadelphia.

 On July 19, 2007, Nedvěd signed a one-year contract to return to HC Sparta Praha.
 On July 31, 2008, Nedvěd, attempting to make an NHL comeback, was invited to the New York Rangers training camp on a tryout basis.
 He was released by the Rangers on September 26 and returned to the Extraliga, this time with his hometown HC Bílí Tygři Liberec.

 On May 4, 2012, at age 40, Nedvěd returned to the Czech Republic national team in the 2012 IIHF World Championship hosted in Finland and Sweden.

 On May 10, 2012, Nedvěd became the oldest Team Czech Republic player to score a goal in World Championship.
 He scored game-winning goal against Latvia at the age of 40 years, 6 months and 1 day.
 On January 6, 2014, Nedvěd was named to the Czech team for the 2014 Sochi Olympics.
-He played in five games as the Czech Republic finished 6th.
+He played in five games as the Czech Republic finished sixth.
 On March 13, 2014, Nedvěd played his last career game with Bílí Tygři Liberec in a 6–2 home loss against the HC Vítkovice Steel.
 He officially announced his retirement after the game.